11 June 2012 – IBM national pension portal

 The Secretary of State for Work and Pensions Andrew Smith publishes a green paper entitled Simplicity, security and choice: Working and saving for retirement.
 One of the paper’s many proposals is the development, by 2004, of a web-based retirement planning tool, or Online Retirement Planner (ORP).

-The idea is to enable people to view their total projected pension income (from all their state, workplace and personal pension arrangements), including a facility to trace old pensions.
-The planner could be run by Government, industry, or the two in partnership.
+The idea is to enable people to view their total projected pension income (from all their state, workplace & personal pension arrangements), including a facility to trace old pensions, with the planner being run either by Government, or the industry, or the two in partnership.